-- Students are allowed one 30-minute lunch break for any shift greater than 5 hours. - Students are allowed two 10-minute rest breaks per shift; 1 for the first half and 1 for the second half. - Students should not clock out for these designated breaks. - Excessive breaks may result in disciplinary action.

-- Students are not to leave the clinical campus during their scheduled shift.
-If the student does leave their clinic site for personal reasons they must follow the attendance policy and clock out.
-A leave early will be applied. - A student may not skip lunch or adjust their scheduled shift to leave early or come in late.
+- Students are allowed one 30-minute lunch break for any shift greater than 5 hours. - Students are allowed two 10-minute rest breaks per shift; 1 for the first half and 1 for the second half.
+Students may not combine their 10-minute breaks or add additional time to their provided lunch break. - Students should not clock out for these designated breaks. - Excessive breaks may result in disciplinary action. - Students are not to leave the clinical campus during their scheduled shift.
+If the student does leave their clinic site they must clock out and the attendance policy applies.